-Medicare covers a once-per-lifetime health behavior change program to help you prevent type 2 diabetes.
-The program begins with weekly core sessions offered in a group setting over a 6-month period.
+If you have prediabetes and meet other eligibility requirements, Medicare covers a once-per-lifetime health behavior change program to help you prevent type 2 diabetes.
+The program begins with 16 weekly core sessions led by coaches in a group setting over a 6-month period.
 Once you complete the core sessions, you'll get 6 monthly follow-up sessions to help you maintain healthy habits.
-If you started the Medicare Diabetes Prevention Program in 2021 or earlier, you'll get an additional 12 monthly sessions if you meet certain weight loss goals.
+You can attend sessions in-person, virtually, or both.